Best SSDs 2023: From Budget SATA to Blazing-Fast NVMe

 Reasons to avoid

-If you're looking for a broader view of multiple different options for a PS5 SSD, head to our Best SSDs for PS5 feature.
-Spoiler alert: This SSD is the best of the bunch.
-WD has taken its popular Black SN850 SSD and turned it up to 11, but luckily the price isn't nearly extreme.
-The current $140 price point for the 2TB model is a steal, but make sure you check the current pricing.
-The Black SN850X leverages an improved controller and newer flash to get the most out of the PCIe 4.0 interface, thus delivering excellent performance with the Sony PlayStation 5.
-Performance is improved across the board, and the drive comes with a heatsink option at 1TB and 2TB.
+WD took its popular Black SN850 SSD and turned it up to 11, but luckily for value seekers, the price isn't nearly as extreme.
+The current $156 price on Amazon for the 2TB model is a great deal, even if it's now $25 more than it cost last year.
+The Black SN850X uses an improved controller and newer flash to get the most out of the PCIe 4.0 interface, thus delivering excellent performance with the Sony PlayStation 5.
+WD improved performance across the board, and the drive comes with a heatsink option at 1TB and 2TB capacity points.

 Read: WD Black SN850X Review